Don’t Teach during Code Reviews

 - let the code submitted know which solution you have in mind (a sketch might be enough),

-- also, keep in mind that the code submitter might be able to come up with a better solution to a problem as s/he is deeper involved in the problem,
+- also, keep in mind that the code submitter might come up with a better solution to a problem as s/he is deeper involved in the problem,

 - and keep the context and the background of the code submitter in mind.
 This influences how much detail you put into explaining the “why part” of your feedback and the alternative solutions.

 I’m sure this post creates some discussion.
-Don’t hesitate to let me know your thoughts and ideas in a respectful and constructive way below!
+Let me know your thoughts and ideas in a respectful and constructive way below!